 With federal agencies conducting essentially no research on gun violence and prevention, states are weighing whether to step in to fill that gap.
 Led by Dr. Garen Wintemute, the University of California Firearm Violence Prevention Research Center (FVRC) is the only state-funded research center of its kind in the United States, and could become a model for other states to emulate.
-The Foundation’s Local and Emerging Opportunities program supports the U.C.
+The Foundation’s Community and Opportunity program supports the U.C.
 Davis Violence Prevention Research Program, where FVRC is located.

 Accuracy of Methane Leak Reporting in Alberta Clouds Scope for New Regulations